no-go/HadoopDxramFS/README.md

     mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests or use " mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests -o " for offline

+Compile HDFS only:

+Backup your `etc/hadoop/*.xml` and `etc/hadoop/hadoop-env.sh` files !!!
+It may change.

+ -  edit `src/hadoop-hdfs-project/hadoop-hdfs-client/src/main/java/org/apache/hadoop/hdfs/DistributedFileSystem.java`
+ -  cd to `src/hadoop-hdfs-project/hadoop-hdfs-client/`
+ -  do `mvn clean`
+ -  cd to `src/`
+ -  do `mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests -o`
+ -  hope for a libprotoc 2.5.0 (sometimes a system upgrade makes it 3.x)
+ -  copy new jar files to the right place

+I have a bash script for the last point:

+    cp ${HADOOP_HOME}/../../../hadoop-hdfs-project/hadoop-hdfs/target/hadoop-hdfs-2.8.2.jar \
+      ${HADOOP_HOME}/share/hadoop/common/lib/
+    cp ${HADOOP_HOME}/../../../hadoop-hdfs-project/hadoop-hdfs-native-client/target/hadoop-hdfs-native-client-2.8.2.jar \
+      ${HADOOP_HOME}/share/hadoop/hdfs/
+    cp ${HADOOP_HOME}/../../../hadoop-hdfs-project/hadoop-hdfs-client/target/hadoop-hdfs-client-2.8.2.jar \
+      ${HADOOP_HOME}/share/hadoop/hdfs/lib/

+And finaly check the `etc/hadoop/` .xml and `hadoop-env.sh` file !!!
+It may change.

+For the pre-last point: goto `protobuf` folder (you got it with git clone) and redo a `make install`

 ### .bashrc

 ```bash